tkirk70/tkirk70/README.md

 - 👋 Hi, I’m @tkirk70
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics.
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently studying at Ohio State University's Data Analytics Bootcamp.
 -   - Certificates: https://confirm.udacity.com/XEJV2XAY
-- 💞️ I’m looking to collaborate on finding an analyst position
+- 💞️ I’m looking to collaborate on find an analyst position.
 - 📫 How to reach me linkedin.com/in/timothy-kirk-03a63b9

 <!---